Know your Wellness Score. Raise your score and regain your health. Take your member wellness score today.

 How much alcohol do you drink each day and each week?

 Alcoholic beverages seem to be the very core of the culture.
-We drink to celebrate, we drink when we are sad and we drink to simply let down at the end of the day.
+We drink to celebrate, to wind down in the evening with a glass of wine or to numb stress.
+We drink when we are sad and we drink to simply let down at the end of the day.

 One alcoholic drink is equal to 5 oz of wine, 12 oz of beer, or 1.5 oz of liquor.